Posts for tag: Untagged

 About half-way through the life of your shoes, buy a second pair to rotate in during workouts.
 Having a newer pair as a point of reference will also help you identify the feel of shoes that have run their course.
 Additionally, by rotating your shoes you give each pair adequate time to allow the sweat to dry inside.

-Sources: Orly Cohen, Certified Pedorthist & the American Podiatric Medical Association
+Sources: Orly, Certified Pedorthist & the American Podiatric Medical Association

 What does Diabetes have to do with my feet?